alexsteffenpdm/diffconvpl/README.md

                         Set the amount of datapoints generated.
   --delta [<class 'float'>]
                         Randomly varies the range of distances for generated points.
 Only applicable with setting 'distance'.
+  --gridsize [<class 'float'>]
+                        Specifies the factor of the grid created based on the given radius. (i.e. -radius * gridsize <= data <= radius * gridsize)
 ```

 **Generator-Source: square.py**